 The Company has sustained significant losses from operations, has negative cash flows, and has an ongoing requirement for capital investment to explore its mineral properties.
-Based on its current plans, budgeted expenditures, and cash requirements, the Company does not have sufficient cash to finance its current plans for the 12 months from the date the condensed interim consolidated financial statement are issued and will be required to raise additional funds through public or private equity financings, significantly reduce exploration expenditures and administrative expenses, or consider other options such as sales of its mineral properties, in order to continue in business.
+Based on its current plans, budgeted expenditures, and cash requirements, the Company has sufficient cash to finance its current plans for the 12 months from the date the condensed interim consolidated financial statement.

-The Company reported cash and cash equivalents of \$4,438,555 as at August 31, 2017 compared to \$1,300,553 as at May 31, 2017.
-The change in cash position was the net result of \$1,444,626 used for operating activities, \$1,424 used on property and equipment, and \$4,768,209 received from the private placements of common shares in July 2017 (net of share issue costs), issuance of common shares for the NBP in June 2017 and exercise of stock options during the period ended August 31, 2017.
+The Company reported cash and cash equivalents of \$4,571,455 as at February 28, 2018 compared to \$1,300,553 as at May 31, 2017.
+The change in cash position was the net result of \$6,478,921 used for operating activities, \$7,710 used on property and equipment, \$38,384 used on capitalized acquisition costs, \$9,966,014 received from the private placements of common shares in July and December 2017 (net of share issue costs), and exercise of stock options during the period ended February 28, 2018.

-As at August 31, 2017, the Company had working capital of \$4,534,732 compared to working capital of \$1,270,168 as at May 31, 2017.
-On July 7, 2017, the Company closed a non-brokered private placement equity financing and issued 6,200,000 common shares at a price of \$0.75 per share for gross proceeds of \$4,650,000.
-The Company expects that it will operate at a loss for the foreseeable future and believes the Company will need to scale back anticipated activities and costs or raise additional financing to fund operations through the fiscal year ending May 31, 2018.
-The Company's current anticipated operating expenses are \$6,097,000 until May 31, 2018 and \$6,731,000 until August 31, 2018.
-The Company's anticipated monthly burn rate averages approximately \$677,000 for September 2017 to May 2018, where approximately \$237,000 is for administrative purposes and approximately \$440,000 is for planned exploration expenditures related to the completion of the ongoing exploration programs at the NBP and the Mother Lode Property.
-From September 2017 to August 2018, the Company's anticipated monthly burn rate averages approximately \$561,000, of which \$231,000 is for administrative purposes and approximately \$330,000 is for planned exploration expenditures related to the ongoing exploration programs at the NBP and the Mother Lode Property.
-In any event, the Company will be required to raise additional funds, again through public or private equity financings, prior to the end of December 2017 in order to continue in business.
+As at February 28, 2018, the Company had working capital of \$4,567,471 compared to working capital of \$1,270,168 as at May 31, 2017.
+On July 6, 2017, the Company closed a non-brokered private placement equity financing and issued 6,200,000 common shares at a price of \$0.75 per share for gross proceeds of \$4,650,000.
+On December 7, 2017, the Company closed a non-brokered private placement equity financing and issued 2,829,130 common shares at a price of \$1.15 per share for gross proceeds of \$3,253,499 and 1,574,803 common shares at a price of \$1.27 per common share for gross proceeds of \$2,000,000.
+The Company expects that it will operate at a loss for the foreseeable future and believes the current cash and cash equivalents will be sufficient for it to maintain its currently held properties, and fund its currently anticipated general and administrative costs until May 31, 2019.
+Following May 31, 2019, the Company will need to scale back anticipated activities and costs or raise additional financing to fund operations through the year ending May 31, 2020.
+The Company's current anticipated operating expenses are \$1,493,000 until May 31, 2018 and \$3,740,000 until February 28, 2019.
+The Company's anticipated monthly burn rate averages approximately \$498,000 for March 2018 to May 2018, where approximately \$174,000 is budgeted for administrative purposes and approximately \$324,000 is for planned exploration expenditures related to the completion of the ongoing exploration programs at the NBP and the Mother Lode Property.
+From March 2018 to February 2019, the Company's anticipated monthly burn rate averages approximately \$312,000, of which \$231,000 is budgeted for administrative purposes and approximately \$81,000 is for planned exploration expenditures related to the ongoing exploration programs at the NBP and the Mother Lode Property.
+In any event, the Company will be required to raise additional funds, again through public or private equity financings, prior to the end of September 2019 in order to continue in business.
 Should such financing not be available in that time-frame, the Company will be required to reduce its activities and will not be able to carry out all of its presently planned exploration and development activities at the NBP and the Mother Lode Property on its currently anticipated scheduling.